-To measure $E{unk}(\lambda)$ using SEA TAPDOLE, we couple the reference and unknown pulses into two identical fibers.
+To measure $E{\text{unk}}(\lambda)$ using SEA TADPOLE, we couple the reference and unknown pulses into two identical fibers.
 The output ends of the fibers are placed close together, so that when the light diverges from them, both beams are collimated with the same spherical lens (focal length f).
-Because the fibers are displaced from the optic axis (with a distance d between them which is usually <1mm) the collimated beams cross at angle θ which is equal to d/f and we place a camera at the crossing point in order to record their interference.
+Because the fibers are displaced from the optic axis (with a distance d between them which is usually < 1 mm) the collimated beams cross at angle θ which is equal to d/fand we place a camera at the crossing point in order to record their interference.
 In the other dimension we use a diffraction grating and a cylindrical lens to map wavelength onto horizontal position (as in a conventional spectrometer) so that we record a two-dimensional interferogram.
-Figure 22 illustrates the experimental setup.
-Note that, when we are using SEA TAPDOLE to measure $E{unk}(\lambda)$ of a pulse that is free of spatio-temporal couplings, the scanning stage shown in Typical experimental parameters include a crossing angle of 0.06 degrees, a camera with about 10^6 pixels, each 4.7 μ m2 in area, a collimating lens with a focal length of 150 mm, 40-cm long fibers with a mode size of 5.3 μm, and we typically build the spectrometer to have a range of 80 nm and a spectral resolution of about 0.14 nm (as we will show later).
+Fig. 22 illustrates the experimental setup.
+Typical experimental parameters include a crossing angle of 0.06 degrees, a camera with about 10^6 pixels, each $4.7 \,\mu\text{m}^2$ in area, a collimating lens with a focal length of 150 mm, 40-cm long fibers with a mode size of 5.3 μ m, and we typically build the spectrometer to have a range of 80 nm and a spectral resolution of about 0.14 nm.
 The range of the wavelength axis can be decreased in order to increase the spectral resolution simply by using a longer focal length cylindrical lens, as in any spectrometer, and the usual limitations of grating spectrometers apply.